There are many theories of how lift is generated.

 Before considering what is wrong with this theory, let's investigate

-the actual flow around an airfoil by doing a couple of experiments
+the actual flow around an airfoil by doing an experiment

 Let's use the information we've just learned to evaluate the